 Need help finding the right lawyer?
 Call Us First

 If you have been injured in or lost a loved one in an automobile crash and would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: Michigan Traffic Crash Facts, 2019, Fact Sheets, “Seat Belt Use”; State of Michigan, “Seat Belt History In The U.S. And Michigan” (“seat belt timeline”); NHTSA, “Seat Belts” page, “consequences”)